google/WebFundamentals/src/content/en/fundamentals/progressive-web-apps/app-shell.md

 codelab.

 Note: sw-precache is useful for offline caching your static resources.
-For runtime/ dynamic resources, we recommend using our complimentary library [sw-toolbox](https://github.com/googlechrome/sw-toolbox).
+For runtime/dynamic resources, we recommend using our complimentary library [sw-toolbox](https://github.com/googlechrome/sw-toolbox).

 ## Conclusion {: #conclusion }

 An app shell using Service worker is powerful pattern for offline caching but it also offers significant performance wins in the form of instant loading for repeat visits to your PWA.
 You can cache your application shell so it works offline and populate its content using JavaScript.